 Ambient IoT is a service that can be provided by the 5GS based to support Ambient power-enabled IoT devices that are powered by energy harvesting, being either battery-less or with limited energy storage capability (e.g. using a capacitor) and the energy is provided through the harvesting of radio waves, light, motion, heat, or any other suitable power source.

 The 5GS System architecture for Ambient IoT include the following functions and procedures for:

 - Ambient IoT Device identification;

 - Ambient IoT Device inventory;

-- Providing to, and obtaining from, an Ambient IoT Device application data
+- Providing to, and obtaining from, an Ambient IoT Device application data;